Fast tree-based algorithms for DBSCAN for low-dimensional data on GPUs: Background

 \subsection{DBSCAN algorithm}

 We briefly outline the \dbscan algorithm in this Section, referring the readers to~\cite{ester1996} for more details.

 Let $X$ be a set of $n$ points to be clustered.
-The key idea of the algorithm is that for a point to be in a cluster, the density in its neighborhood has to exceed some threshold, i.e. its neighborhood has to contain at least a minimum number of points.
+For a point to be in a cluster, the density in its neighborhood has to exceed some threshold, i.e., its neighborhood has to contain at least a minimum number of points.
 This is formalized using two user-provided parameters: $\minpts \in \mathbb{N}^+$ and $\eps \in \mathbb{R}^+$.

-An \emph{$\eps$-neighborhood} of a point $x$ is defined as $N_\eps(x) = \left\{y \in X \, | \, dist(x, y) \le \eps\right\}$, with $dist(\cdot,\cdot)$ being a distance metric for the set $X$ (e.g., Euclidean).
+An \emph{$\eps$-neighborhood} of a point $x$ is defined as $N_\eps(x) = \bigl\{y \in X \, | \allowbreak \, dist(x, y) \le \eps\bigr\}$, with $dist(\cdot,\cdot)$ being a distance metric for the set $X$ (e.g., Euclidean).
 The $\minpts$ parameter defines the minimum number of points for a point to be considered inside a cluster, and a point $x$ is called a \emph{core point} if $|N_\eps(x)| \ge \minpts$.
 A point $y$ is \emph{directly density-reachable} from a point $x$ if $x$ is a core point and $y \in N_\eps(x)$.
 A point $y$ is \emph{density-reachable} from a point $x$ if there is a chain of points $x_1, \dots, x_n$, $x_1 = x$, $x_n = y$, such that $x_{i+1}$ is directly density-reachable from $x_i$.
 Points $x$ and $y$ are called \emph{density-connected} if there exists a point $z$ in $X$ such that both $x$ and $y$ are density-reachable from $z$.
 Finally, a point $x$ is called a \emph{border point} if it is density-reachable from a core point, but is not a core point itself.
 The points that are not core or border points are called \emph{noise} and are considered to be outliers not belonging to any cluster.
 Any cluster then consists of a combination of core points (at least one) and border points (possibly, none).
 Note, that as a border point may be density-reachable from multiple core points, it could potentially belong to multiple clusters.
 Implementations of the algorithm may differ in their handling of such border points, but typically assign them to a single cluster.

-The special case of $\minpts = 2$ (sometimes called Friends-of-Friends, or halo finding in the cosmology literature) is equivalent to finding strongly connected components in the adjacency graph $G = (V, E)$, where $V = X$ and two vertices $x$ and $y$ have an (undirected) edge between them if $dist(x, y) \le \eps$.
-In this case, there are no boundary points, and a point either belongs to a cluster as a core point, or is in the noise.
+The special case of $\minpts = 2$ (sometimes called Friends-of-Friends in the cosmology literature) is equivalent to finding strongly connected components in the adjacency graph $G = (V, E)$, where $V = X$ and two vertices $x$ and $y$ have an (undirected) edge between them if $dist(x, y) \le \eps$.
+In this case, there are no border points, and a point either belongs to a cluster as a core point, or is in the noise.